Medicare Prescription Drug Plans

 How Much Does a PDP Cost?

 The monthly premium for your PDP plan can vary depending on the type of plan that you choose to enroll into.
+The average monthly premium in the US in 2020 is $32.74.
 In addition to the monthly premium a Medicare beneficiary may also need to pay a Part D deductible and per prescription cost sharing.

 Medicare Prescription drug coverage is an optional benefit but if a beneficiary doesn’t enroll into a PDP plan when they are first eligible then they may pay a penalty if they decide to enroll into a plan later.
 Generally, a beneficiary will pay this penalty for as long as they have prescription drug coverage.